AVeselovski/comrade-components/src/components/patterns/Sidebar.md

 **TIP:** Best showcase of Header and SideNav with proper content and playing together can be seen back on styleguide page.

-SideNav showcasing full composition and one way to handle `isOpen` and `isFullWidth` props:
+SideNav showcasing full composition and one way to handle `isOpen` and `fullWidth` props:

 ```jsx
 import { useEffect } from "react";